Chemistry of Burning

 What Covers Our Land?

+What Covers Our Land?
+Activity Source: NASA, Adapted with permission.
 Looking at Earth from space is inspiring.
 All of the colors you see in a satellite image tell you a lot about the world around us.
 What is on the land around you?
 Pavement?
 A grassy lawn?
 A forest?
 What covers our land matters because we depend on and pasture to produce food, forests for wood products, plants for clean air, and water to support wildlife.
+[Read More]

 Your Own Greenhouse